Wind Chill Advisory issued for Copper River Basin by NWS - NewsBreak

 weather.gov

-Winter Storm Warning issued for Chuska Mountains, Far Northwest Highlands, Jemez Mountains by NWS
+Winter Storm Warning issued for Elbert, Central and East Douglas Counties Above 6000 Feet by NWS

-Effective: 2022-12-28 00:00:00 MST Expires: 2022-12-29 09:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
-For the latest road conditions, dial 511 or 1.800.432.4269, or visit http://nmroads.com.
-Target Area: Chuska Mountains; Far Northwest Highlands; Jemez Mountains; Tusas Mountains Including Chama WINTER STORM WARNING REMAINS IN EFFECT FROM MIDNIGHT TONIGHT TO 9 AM MST THURSDAY * WHAT...Heavy snow expected.
-Total snow accumulations of 2 to 6 inches below 7500 feet and 6 to 12 inches above 7500 feet.
-Snowfall amounts may exceed 12 inches above 9,000 feet, especially on west and southwest-facing slopes and ridges.
-Winds gusting as high as 45 mph. * WHERE...Far Northwest Highlands, Jemez Mountains, Tusas Mountains Including Chama, and Chuska Mountains. * WHEN...From Midnight tonight to 9 AM MST Thursday. * IMPACTS...Travel could be very difficult to impossible.
-Some roads may be closed.
-Significant travel delays are possible.
-Gusty winds could bring down tree branches.
+Effective: 2022-12-28 19:37:00 MST Expires: 2022-12-29 08:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+The latest road conditions for Colorado can be obtained by calling 5 1 1 or by going to www.cotrip.org.
+Target Area: Elbert, Central and East Douglas Counties Above 6000 Feet; North and Northeast Elbert County Below 6000 Feet, North Lincoln County WINTER STORM WARNING REMAINS IN EFFECT UNTIL 8 AM MST THURSDAY * WHAT...Heavy snow ongoing.
+Additional snow accumulations between 3 and 6 inches. * WHERE...Castle Rock, and Limon. * WHEN...Until 8 AM MST Thursday. * IMPACTS...Roads will likely become slick and hazardous.
+Heavy snow will accumulate on tree branches and powerlines, possibly causing them to break and lead to power outages.
+Plan on slippery road conditions.
+The hazardous conditions could impact the Thursday morning commute.

 weather.gov